A great PPC campaign can make a huge difference for your business.

 It’s actually very rare that a good agency will need to start from scratch.
 Most can take what you have and improve on it.

-You’re looking for an agency to discuss completing a full account audit to see where the current account stands.
+You’re looking for someone who completes a full account audit to see where the current account stands.

 Importantly, they should also talk about using the data from previous campaigns to build new ones.